KOzg/fe-skillz/README.md

+# Kaan's Notes for Tester
+Hey guys,

+Hope this readMe finds you well.
+Let's do a deep dive on what I've got going on in this project.

+    - React 17 - Redux.
+Using effect hooks, useSelector to prevent prop drilling.
+Header Reducer has the initial state.

+    - Using classnames to update element classes conditionally.

+    - Sass - all components have their own styles/.

+    - Unit testing using Jest and React-renderer

+    - react-device-detect helps me figure out whether the app is running on mobile or not.
+To test it, you're gonna have to restart after switching your browser from desktop to mobile and vice-versa.
+PLEASE DON'T FORGET TO REFRESH!!!
+Otherwise the styling changes won't take effect.
+Annoying, but that's how react-device-detect does it.

+    - Intentionally, haven't used any bootstrap convenience other than Row/Col. No DropdownsMenu items, etc.

+That about covers it.
+Thank you for the opportunity, looking forward to your feedback.

+-K

 # Front End Skill Assesment

 Thank you so much for your interest in a position on the Front End Development team at The Wonderful Company.
 We are very excited to continue our interview process with you!